secworks/chacha/README.md

 proper core API.
 There will be a top wrapper with a 32-bit interface as well as a testbench.

+The core is currently not completed.
+The datapath is basically done and supporting logic such as counters are in place.
+But the control FSM is not done yet.

 ## Notes ##
 The core does not contain any internal block counter, but assumes that